Reston Dr. Martin Luther King Jr. Birthday Celebration (PDF)

 12125 Pinecrest Road, Reston, VA

 Join friends and neighbors in honoring Dr. King’s legacy by serving your community.
-As Dr. King said, “Everybody can be great…because anybody can serve.”
+As Dr. King said, “Everybody can be great … because anybody can serve.”
 RCC is partnering with Southgate Community Center, Reston Association, Cornerstones and The Closet on community service projects.
-Indoor projects include making bag lunches for the Embry Rucker Community Shelter, sorting and organizing items from The Closet and several other projects at Southgate Community Center.
+Indoor projects include making bag lunches for the Embry Rucker Community Shelter, sorting and organizing items from The Closet, and several other projects at Southgate Community Center.
 There will also be several outdoor projects such as cleaning up the natural areas, pathways and hardscape surrounding Southgate, weather permitting.
-Volunteer hours conclude around noon, at which point volunteers will gather to share a lunch that will be provided.
+Volunteer hours conclude around noon.

 RCC Hunters Woods – Community Room